-This also applies to any “robocall” which is a phone call that uses an autodialer system to deliver a pre-recorded advertising message to someone’s personal cell phone.
+This also applies to any “robocall” which is a phone call that uses an autodialing system to deliver a pre-recorded advertising message to someone’s personal cell phone.

-Follow these guidelines to stay in the clear:
+Follow these text messaging guidelines to stay in the clear

-If you are using SMS Marketing consumers must give consent
+If you're using SMS Marketing consumers must give consent

 Consumer consent must be unambiguous, which means the consumer must receive a “clear and conspicuous disclosure” that he/she will receive future calls or text messages that are for advertisement purposes, according to internet law firm Klein Moynihan Turco LLP.

 Just because you have an established business relationship with someone does not mean you have consent to send this person advertisements/promotions through text messages.

 Digital Marketer summarized some of the new rules you need to follow:

 - Receive written and signed consent from all opt-ins in order to receive texts from your business (can be digital)

 - Provide an opt-out option and help instructions

 - Indicate frequency of texts